janosh/matbench-discovery/site/src/routes/preprint/iclr-ml4mat/+page.md

 Janosh Riebesell acknowledges support from the German Academic Scholarship Foundation ([Studienstiftung](https://wikipedia.org/wiki/Studienstiftung)) and gracious hosting as a visiting affiliate in the groups of Kristin Persson and Anubhav Jain.

+We would like to thank Jason Blake Gibson, Shyue Ping Ong, Chi Chen, Ekin Dogus Cubuk, Bowen Deng, Tian Xie and Ryota Tomioka for helpful discussions.
+We also thank Hai-Chen Wang and co-authors for providing the initial structures for the WBM data set.

 ## Author Contributions

-Janosh Riebesell: Methodology, Software, Data Curation, Formal analysis.
-Rhys Goodall: Conceptualization, Software, Formal analysis.
+Janosh Riebesell: Methodology, Software, Data Curation, Training and Testing Models, Formal Analysis.
+Rhys Goodall: Conceptualization, Software, Formal Analysis.
 Anubhav Jain: Supervision.
 Kristin Persson: Supervision.
 Alpha Lee: Supervision.